sjbeckett/WordLetterGame/README.md

 # WordLetterGame
-A game to guess a word in R
+A game to guess a word made of four letters in R